Augusta, Maine: Education

 There are five public schools, one private school, and one college (the University of Maine at Augusta).
-There are two public libraries in Augusta.
+There are two public libraries in Augusta, the city-operated Lithgow Public Library and the Maine State Library.

 Farrington, Gilbert, Hussey, and Lincoln are the four public elementary schools that are located in the city.

 Cony serves students in grades 7–12 from Augusta and the surrounding towns; Cony comprises Cony Middle School and Cony High School.

 St. Michaels is a private Catholic school; it charges tuition to its students.

 The University of Maine at Augusta is third-largest university in the University of Maine System.

-The Maine State Library and Lithgow Public Library are both located in Augusta.